PrefectHQ/prefect/docs/guides/prefect-deploy.md

     At runtime, the specified image will need to be available to access your flow code.

+    ### Automatically build a custom Docker image based on a local Dockerfile

+    ```python hl_lines="17-22" title="buy.py"

+    TK
+    ```

+    If present, a `requirements.txt` with listed Python packages will be copied into the image automatically.

+    ### Further customizations for Docker images

+    By passing a DeploymentImage object to the `image` parameter you can customize many of settings on the deployment.

+    For example, to install a private Python package from GCP's artifact registry you can do the following.
+    Create a custom base Dockerfile like this:

+    ```dockerfile
+    FROM python:3.10

+    ARG AUTHED_ARTIFACT_REG_URL
+    COPY ./requirements.txt /requirements.txt

+    RUN pip install --extra-index-url ${AUTHED_ARTIFACT_REG_URL} -r /requirements.txt
+    ```

+    Create our deployment by leveraging the DeploymentImage class.

+    ```python hl_lines="2, 18-22" title="private-package.py"
+    from prefect import flow
+    from prefect.deployments.runner import DeploymentImage
+    from prefect.blocks.system import Secret
+    from my_private_package import do_something_cool

+    @flow(log_prints=True)
+    def my_flow():
+        do_something_cool()

+    if __name__ == "__main__":
+        artifact_reg_url: Secret = Secret.load("artifact-reg-url")

+        my_flow.deploy(
+            name="my-deployment",
+            work_pool_name="k8s-demo",
+            image=DeploymentImage(
+                name="my-image",
+                tag="test",
+                dockerfile="Dockerfile",
+                buildargs={"AUTHED_ARTIFACT_REG_URL": artifact_reg_url.get()},
+            ),
+        )
+    ```

+    Note that we used a [Prefect Secret block](/concepts/blocks/) to load the URL configuration for the artifact registry above.

+    See all the optional keyword arguments for the DeploymentImage class [here](https://docker-py.readthedocs.io/en/stable/images.html#docker.models.images.ImageCollection.build).

+    Many organizations like to store their code in git-based storage, such as GitHub, Bitbucket, or Gitlab, let's see how to do that next.

     ### Pull your code from git-based storage at runtime

     If you don't specify an `image` argument for `.deploy`, then you need to specify where to pull the flow code from with the `from_source` method.

+    In the example below, we pull the flow code from a GitHub repository.

     ```python hl_line="4-6" title="no-image.py"
     from prefect import flow